Icenium/icenium-cli/docs/man_pages/lib-management/plugin.md

 ----------|----------
 [plugin add](plugin-add.html) | Enables a core, integrated or verified plugin for your project.
 [plugin configure](plugin-configure.html) | Configures plugin variables for selected core, integrated or verified plugin.
+[plugin remove](plugin-remove.html) | Disables a core, integrated or verified plugin from your project.
+[plugin find](plugin-find.html) | Searches by one or more keywords for plugins in the Apache Cordova Plugin Registry.
 [plugin fetch](plugin-fetch.html) | Imports the selected Apache Cordova plugin into your project.
-[plugin find](plugin-find.html) | Searches by one or more keywords for plugins in the Apache Cordova Plugin Registry.
-[plugin remove](plugin-remove.html) | Disables a core, integrated or verified plugin from your project.
-[plugin](plugin.html) | Lists all core, integrated and verified plugins that are currently enabled for your project.
-[update-kendoui](update-kendoui.html) | Lists officially supported Kendo UI Core and Kendo UI Professional versions and downloads and extracts the selected package in the project directory.
 <% } %>